discordjs/discord.js/docs/examples.rst

 This is by far the most common way people will send a message in the Discord API.
 Here we will send a message to the same channel we received a message from in the above example.

-.. note :: You can put a Message_ resolvable in the first argument of ``Client.sendMessage`` as well as a Channel_ resolvable.
-We use the latter here for consistency and ease of understanding.

 .. code-block:: javascript

 	client.on('message', function(message) {
-		// Don't forget to log the message! client.sendMessage(message.channel, "Hello there!");
+		// Don't forget to log the message! client.sendMessage(message.channel, "Hello!");
 	});

 You can also use a `Message`_ object as an parameter.
-This example sends "Hello" to the channel the message was sent from.
+This example does the same thing as above.

 .. code-block:: javascript

 	client.on('message', function(message) {
-		client.sendMessage(message, "Hello");
+		client.sendMessage(message, "Hello!");
 	});

 Sending message to a specific channel